railsland/laptop/README.md

 Laptop is a set of scripts to get your laptop set up as a development machine.

+It should take about 45-60 minutes for everything to install, depending on your machine.

 Mac OS X
 --------